Part 1 - Making the Most of Your Current Situation

 Make your employer aware of your goals

 Once you’ve identified what it is you’re looking to achieve, ensure your employer is aware.
 When was your last one to one and were you honest about what your career plans are?
 If it has been a while since you last had a one to one, you can request one.
-It’s always a good idea to have that honest, open conversation with your employer and set goals alongside them if you can with their support, that way you can have some reassurance in knowing that those goals are achievable with them.
+It’s always a good idea to have that honest, open conversation with your employer and set goals alongside them, if you can, with their support.
+If they're aware of what you're looking to achieve further down the line, it won't come as a shock to them if you decide to move on if they're not able to support your growth.
+If you give them a chance, they might just be able to offer you the career development you're looking for - whether that's qualifications, training or a promotion.

 If you’re looking at taking the next step in your career, look at what you can be doing to show that you’re ready for progression.
 Look at how those above you got to where they are and the steps they took.
 Aim towards achieving symbiotic harmony with your employer and align your goals with theirs if possible.
 Look at whether there is scope to grow within the company.
 That doesn’t necessarily mean climbing the ladder in one area, you could look at other areas that you could diversify into as well, especially if you’re in a smaller company.
 Discuss if it’s something that your employer could offer and would be willing to support.